Lane Thomas Player Props: Nationals vs. Phillies

 Lane Thomas At The Plate

-- Among qualified hitters in MLB action, his batting average ranks 37th, his on-base percentage ranks 65th, and he is 64th in the league in slugging.
+- Among the qualified hitters in baseball, he ranks 42nd in batting average, 78th in on-base percentage, and 69th in slugging.

+- Thomas has picked up a hit in 75.4% of his 57 games this year, with more than one hit in 24.6% of those games.

-- Thomas has driven in a run in 19 games this year (33.9%), including six games with more than one RBI (10.7%).
-He has also driven in three or more of his team's runs in two contests.
+- Thomas has driven home a run in 19 games this season (33.3%), including more than one RBI in 10.5% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.